opendevstack/opendevstack.github.io/doc/getting-started.md

 This will configure the authenticator.
 **After Confluence has been restarted, you are not able to login with the local administrator anymore, but with your crowd credentials.**

+#### Create opendevstack project in Bitbucket
+We will mirror the opendevstack project into this Bitbucket instance.
+Therefore, we need to create a new _project_.

+* Go to the Projects page in Bitbucket
+* Hit "Create" button
+* enter Project Name: OpenDevStack and key: OPENDEVSTACK
+* Hit `Create Project`
+* In the settings section, allow the `bitbucket-users` group write access.

+You will be directed to the projects dashboard.
+Using the '+' sign  you need to create a couple of repositories:

+* ods-core
+* ods-configuration
+* ods-configuration-sample
+* ods-jenkins-shared-library
+* ods-project-quickstarters
+* ods-provisioning-app

+On the Project Dashboard Navigate to the "Settings" menu and grant the group "opendevstack-users" admin access.

+Navigate to the **ods-core/infrastructure-setup/scripts** directory and execute `mirror-repos.sh`

+Verify that you have mirrored the github repos have been populated in your Bitbucket instance.

 #### Rundeck Setup
 ##### Setup Application
 Rundeck needs an account to access Bitbucket later.
 We will create an ssh keypair for this and add this later to the Bitbucket `cd_user` account.